Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or

 Roast Potatoes – I peel, part boil and then dust lightly with flour.
 I bake in the oven, at 200C for around 10 minutes and then I freeze them once they have cooled.
 These are then ready to go back in the oven, for around 30-40 minutes until they are crispy and delicious.
 Alternatively, I throw them in my *air fryer for around 20 minutes to make these air fryer roast potatoes.

 Pigs in Blankets – Usually I make larger pigs in blankets.
 Large chipolatas with smoked streaky bacon wrapped around them.
 Then I will cook these, almost completely.
 Once cool I freeze them.
 Re-heating from frozen takes just 10-15 minutes and I wait for them to finish crisping up before serving.

 Parsnips / Carrots – I peel and slice into large wedges.
 After part boiling for 10 minutes I cook them for just 10-15 minutes at around 200C.
 I tend to drizzle a honey and mustard dressing (homemade) over them when I get them out of the freezer.
 This helps them to still crisp up lovely.
-I often make airfryer honey glazed parsnips too as they are so simple, crisp and delicious.
+I often make airfryer honey glazed parsnips and air fryer carrots too as they are so simple, crisp and delicious.

 Cauliflower cheese – I part boil the cauliflower, pour over a homemade cheese sauce, top with grated cheese and put in the freezer.
 Then it just needs cooking from frozen for around 25-35 minutes depending on the oven temperature.